megazear7/zelt-stack-docs/src/partials/getting-started.md

 ```

 ### Client Providers
-Client Providers in the zelt-stack-template manage data fetching and state using Lit's context system, extending abstract providers to handle application-wide data like app configuration.
-They fetch data via shared services and provide typed data to components through context, ensuring reactive updates.
-This pattern centralizes state management and keeps components focused on UI rendering.
+Client providers in the zelt-stack-template manage data fetching and state with Lit's context system.
+They extend abstract providers to handle app-wide data like configuration, fetch data via shared services, and provide typed data to components through context for reactive updates.
+This centralizes state management and lets components focus on UI rendering.

 ```typescript
 import { provide } from "@lit/context";